ShivaRK17/CricketAPI/README.md

 # CricketAPI
-Website is live at https://cricketapi.netlify.app/
-Use https://cricketapi.netlify.app/scores to fetching Json data
+Website is live at https://cricketapi.netlify.app/ \n Use https://cricketapi.netlify.app/scores to fetching Json data

 This is an Unofficial API and Free API